How to Boost Traffic with Visual Content Marketing Strategy

 If you invest in creating infographics, graphs, charts and any other images, make sure that you add your logo to them.
 This way, when these images get reposted or used on other blogs, you will get free advertising.
 And since images created for a specific niche get reposted within that same niche, you will automatically be reaching out to your target audience, without lifting a finger.

-This is how we do it with main images for the Dreamgrow’s blog posts:
+Here is an example how we do it with main images for the Dreamgrow’s blog posts:

-Cover image of Free Images for Blogs and Marketing (34 sites).
+Cover image of Free Images for Blogs and Marketing.

 Visual Content Marketing Strategy on Social Media